Inside mRNA: The Molecule at the Heart of Vaccines

 Contrary to what some may believe, mRNA is not a recent laboratory invention.
 In fact, it has been present in living cells for billions of years and can be found naturally in every cell of the human body.
 Scientists believe that RNA, the precursor to mRNA, originated in the earliest forms of life, predating the existence of DNA.

 So, what exactly is mRNA and what role does it play?
-Let’s delve into the details.
+Let’s get into the details.

 mRNA: The Genetic Middleman